segovro/Community-Currency/README.md

 Each account has an **activity indicator** showing the average GDP it is moving.
 It is using the basic monetarist formula of M x C average over time.
 In practice gdpActivity = AVERAGE (payment/timeDelta)
 The to-be money lender can access this indicator
 The community can access this indicator
+However, the indicator is not used mechanically to take any decission through an algotiyhm, for example authorize a credit.
+We assume always a human intermediation to interpretate the results.

 #Functions
 ##acceptMember